 Bellingham applied for a waiver to reduce the sampling requirements for perchlorate.
 MassDEP approved the waiver because the sources are not at risk of contamination.
-The last samples for perchlorate, reported below, were found to meet all applicable US EPA and MassDEP standards.
+The last samples for perchlorate, were found to meet all applicable USEPA and MassDEP standards.

-We did not need to perform costly Microscopic Particular Analysis (MPA) tests in 2015 because we completed a series of these tests on several of our wells in 2013.
+We did not need to perform costly Microscopic Particular Analysis (MPA) tests in 2016 because we completed the series of these tests on our wells in 2013.
 MPA testing was done to verify that the water from our groundwater wells is not under the influence of surface water.
-All tests showed that the soils in our aquifers are acting as a natural filter and that the water we pump is groundwater and is less likely to be affected by some particular contaminants that can occur in reservoirs, lakes, or rivers.
+All tests showed that the soils in our aquifers are acting as a natural filter.
+Our source water is all groundwater pumped from wells.
+Groundwater with a good filtering aquifer is less likely to contain some particular contaminants that can be found in water that comes directly from reservoirs, lakes, or rivers.